Mr-Zqr/mr-zqr.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Beijing Institute of Technology
+  - name: Beijing Institute of Technology, Beijing, China
     url: https://english.bit.edu.cn/

 # Short bio (displayed in user profile at end of posts)